-Power Management 3.8
+3.8 Power Management

-While allowed by the LPC specification (if implemented by the TPM), the TPM is designed to be either fully functional (device power management state D0) or not functional (device power management state D3).
+While power management of a device is allowed by the standard which specifies the LPC interface (if implemented by the TPM), the TPM is designed to be either fully functional (device power management state D0) or not functional (device power management state D3).
 In practical applications of TPM, power management of the TPM has no real meaning.
 The TCG specifications define TPM behavior and functions to simplify the TPM's interactions with the platform's components including the software.
-The TPM2 Shutdown (STATE) and TPM2 Startup commands were created as a mechanism for the platform's software and BIOS to communicate entry into and exit from the D3 Power State.
-The TPM2_Shutdown (STATE) command allows a Static OS to indicate to the TPM that the platform may enter a low power state where the TPM will be required to enter into the D3 power state.
+The TPM2_Shutdown (STATE) and TPM2_Startup commands were created as a mechanism for the platform's software and BIOS to communicate entry into and exit from the D3 Power State.
+The TPM2 Shutdown (STATE) command allows a Static OS to indicate to the TPM that the platform may enter a low power state where the TPM will be required to enter into the D3 power state.
 The use of the term "may" is significant in that there is no requirement for the platform to actually enter the low power state after sending the TPM2_Shutdown (STATE) command.
-The software may, in fact, send subsequent commands after sending the TPM2_Shutdown (STATE) commands.
+The software may, in fact, send subsequent commands after sending the TPM2 Shutdown (STATE) commands.
 The TPM2_Shutdown (STATE) command simply tells the TPM to save the required volatile contents because power to the TPM may be removed at any time.
 The TPM is responsible for tracking its internal state so that, if a command that alters the TPM's saved state is sent to the TPM after a TPM2_Shutdown (STATE) command, the TPM voids the saved internal state so a subsequent TPM2_Startup(STATE) will fail.
 In this case, it is the responsibility of platform software to send a subsequent TPM2_Shutdown (STATE) command to preserve the new internal state of the TPM.